QSFT/Doradus/doradus-docker/README.md

 2. Test

-   Invoke this URL to list all applications under Doradus
+   Invoke this URL to test if server is up and runing

         http://<docker_host>:<PORT>/_config